 You’ll see unit oversupply occur frequently.
 This is due to the dynamics of unit construction.
 There’s a time lag between the demand of units and the actual approvals and then the building.
 What can happen is that the demand has gone down or been satiated and then all of a sudden six new unit blocks go up.
 This leads to a rental drop which then affects mortgage payments.
-Melbourne has already had a glut of units in the last few years and is predicted to have continuing oversupply for the next few years.
+Many capital cities have already had a glut of units in the last few years and are predicted to have continuing oversupply for the next few years.

-Macquarie Bank has tightened up lending for units as concerns about oversupply continue.
-It’s very rare for there to be a housing oversupply as houses are individual living spaces that don’t appear on the market at the same time.
+Most banks have tightened up lending for units as concerns about oversupply continue.
+It’s rare for there to be a housing oversupply as houses are individual living spaces that don’t appear on the market at the same time.

 Size can be an issue

-It’s harder to get a loan from major lenders for smaller studio units.
-In addition many mortgage insurers won’t take on any property that’s less than 40 square meters.
-Without the mortgage insurance investors have to cough up a bigger slice of the deposit, sometimes 20 per cent.
+It’s harder to get a loan from major lenders for smaller studio units due to their limited appeal impacting resale values.
+In addition, many mortgage insurers won’t take on a property that’s less than 40 square metres.
+Without mortgage insurance, investors have to cough up a bigger slice of the deposit, sometimes 20 per cent or more.

 You have complete control over a house and its land.
 You can bulldoze it down and convert it into a two separate houses that reap a double income.
 Or you can make major value adding renovations like adding a second storey or extra bedrooms.
 There’s a myriad of possibilities.
-However, with a unit you have less scope to do critical changes if the market is bottoming out.
-All you can do are minimal renovations as any structural changes will need body corporate approval.
+However, with a unit you can only do are minimal renovations as any structural changes will need body corporate approval.

 As an investor you’re fairly straitjacketed by strata fees and these eat into your rental yield.
 You’re also at the mercy of unexpected levies and special taxes.
 As a house owner you can, within reason, pick your time to do important renovations.

 All buildings depreciate over time.
-That gleaming, modern new unit building you bought into will be worth less in a year’s time.
 There’s no way to stop wear and tear and ageing.
 Conversely land always appreciates, but as a unit investor you don’t own the land, only a single unit.